cdsittampalam/documentation/docs/Partner API.md

 ```

-You then enter **1fB50nbY9Tw2TT12K6VH46gDKWE** in Swagger and the following request that delivers a response:
+You then enter **1fB50nbY9Tw2TT12K6VH46gDKWE** in Swagger for ACME corp and the following request that delivers a response:

 ```
 {